1982 Year Six

 The studio complex was increased in size with the addition of another room.
 The idea of a second studio was decided upon even though the bank account could not stand it.

-A £1000 donation was received from Capt Beaumont of the Racecourse for the purchase of a new broadcast mixer.
-The new mixer cost £1400.
+A £1000 donation was received from Captain Beaumont of the Racecourse for the purchase of a new broadcast mixer.
+The new mixer cost £1431.53p, this was paid for in two payments.
 In May the new mixer was installed in the original studio position.
 The partridge mixer provided the facilities for patients to be able to phone in on-air.
 The first character on the wards to take advantage of this was Caroline of ward 4.

 It was diamond jubilee year at the hospital.
 The fete was opened by Tom 0,Connor,and Iris Williams.
 A lack of preparation this year by the radio staff and League of Friends, meant embarrassing moments when the openers of the fete couldn't be heard due to the pa system, not working.